raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

-**Tip:** Talk to creators about their hobbies, culture and issues that matter to them as well as topics of local and topical interest.
-Explain that their knowledge is really valuable when creating technology projects - a project always needs to be about something.
-Be aware that creators from minority groups may not feel comfortable being seen as a representative of their community, it can be better to have individual conversations than group discussions.
+**Tip:** Talk to creators about their hobbies, their culture, and the issues that matter to them as well as topics of local and topical interest.
+Explain that their knowledge is really valuable when creating technology projects &mdash; a project always needs to be about something.
+Be aware that creators from minority groups may not feel comfortable being seen as a representative of their community &mdash; it can be better to have individual conversations than group discussions.

 --- /task ---

 + **Values creativity**

-Design and invent projects develop creative problem solving skills that allow creators to make projects that are entertaining, usable and visually appealling.
+Design and Invent projects develop creative problem-solving skills that allow creators to make projects that are entertaining, usable, and visually appealing.
 Each creator brings their own thinking and unique style which enables them to make projects that only they could have created.

 These examples from the 'I made you a book' project show a range of books from creators: